chichieinstein/nvimhelper/README.md

 Currently supported languages are

 1. C, C++, CUDA
 2. Rust
-3. markdown
+3. Python
-4. Python.
+4. markdown
+5. LaTeX

 More languages will be supported in the future.
 To start using this config, the following general dependencies must be met

 1. Nvim (version >= 0.10.0, built with LuaJit).
 2. rip-grep
 3. One of the NerdFonts installed and terminal configured to dispay it.
 4. (Optional) Use a good terminal emulator like `kitty` or `alacritty` for the best rendering of the statuslines.
+This is not really needed if you are using Ubuntu 22.04 or later.

 The setup of required NeoVim plugins is taken care of internally.
 Once these dependencies are satisfied, using the config is remarkably simple: copy the nvim folder to your `.config` directory and that is it!
 Start using nvim with these settings.